Manila International Airport Guide: Everything You Need to Know

 Manila Airport Terminal 1

 Terminal 1 at NAIA serves most international flights to and from Manila.
-All international flights are serviced here except for flights operated by Cebu Pacific Air, PAL Express, Philippine Airlines, All Nippon Airways, Delta Air Lines, KLM Royal Dutch Airlines, Emirates Airline, Singapore Airlines, and Cathay Pacific Airways.
+All international flights are serviced here except for flights operated by Cebu Pacific Air, PAL Express, Philippine Airlines, All Nippon Airways, Emirates Airline, Singapore Airlines, and Cathay Pacific Airways.
 The terminal was renovated in 2014.

 Manila Airport Terminal 2 (Centennial Terminal)

-Terminal 2 at NAIA is only used by Philippine Airlines, for both international and domestic routes.
-On the left side, you will find the international section, and on the right is the domestic area.
-Arrivals are on the first floor and departures are on the second floor.
+Terminal 2 at NAIA is only used by Philippine Airlines for international and domestic routes.
+You will find the international section on the left side, and on the right is the domestic area.
+Arrivals are on the first floor, and departures are on the second floor.

 Manila Airport Terminal 3

-Presently, Terminal 3 at NAIA is used for both international and domestic flights.
-Terminal 3 is the newest and the biggest terminal at Manila Airport.
-Keep in mind that arrivals are on the first floor and departures are on the third floor.
+Terminal 3 at NAIA is used for international and domestic flights.
+Terminal 3 is the newest and most modern of the four terminals.
+Terminal 3 serves as the hub for Cebu Pacific, the largest low-cost carrier in the Philippines.
+Remember that arrivals are on the first floor, and departures are on the third floor.